-The National Portrait Gallery is situated in front of the High Court and alongside the National Gallery of Australia.
-The Gallery is open every day of the year from 10am to 5pm except Christmas Day 25 December.
+The National Portrait Gallery is situated in front of the High Court and alongside the National Gallery of Australia – see a map of our location.
+We are open every day of the year from 10am to 5pm, except 25 December.

 Vision-impaired visitors are invited to use the Portrait Stories app during their visit.
 It’s a guide to all the portraits and people on display (and more), and makes use of in-built iOS accessibility features such as larger text and VoiceOver.
 If you have an iPhone or iPad, download the app for free.
 Alternatively, when you visit, borrow a device at the front desk.
 We welcome your feedback on whether it enhances your visiting experience, and how it could be improved.

 The National Portrait Gallery is committed to providing a variety of inclusive programs.